saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 ![screenshot](images/Crowdin-download.png)

 - HTML files (`*.html`) can be opened and translated via Crowdin Editor, which conveniently hides all HTML tags so you'll only see the displayable content.
+Please do not translate `*.css` and `*.js` files.

 - Any graphic files should be treated in the same way as those in the **images** folder (see below).